jsems24/hello-world/README.md

 Need bot to:
 - read text from group chat
 - trigger an action when someone sends the text 'all'
-- type message tagging all users in group
+- tag all users in group
 - send message